openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/07-define-the-reconcile-function.md

-The `Reconcile()` function is what needs to perform state reconciliation for your operator.
-That is, ensure that the current state of resources created by the operator, match what the custom resource has specified they need to be.
+The `Reconcile()` function is what performs resource state reconciliation for your Operator.
+That is, ensure that the current state of resources created by the Operator match what the custom resource has specified they need to be.

-For our operator, as previously described, we need to update the operator code to handle a set of pods, the number of which is dictated by `spec.replicas`.
+For our Operator, as previously described, we need to update the Operator code to handle a set of pods, the number of which is dictated by `spec.replicas`.

 To apply the required changes, run: